xmz111/FlowRVS/README.md

 ## 🔗 BibTeX
 If you find our FlowRVS useful for your research and applications, please kindly cite us:
 ```
+@article{wang2025flowrvs,
+  title={No Other Representation Component Is Needed: Diffusion Transformers Can Provide Representation Guidance by Themselves},
+  author={Wang, Zanyi and Jiang, Dengyang and Li, Liuzhuozheng and Dang, Sizhe and Li, Chengzu and Yang, Harry and Dai, Guang and Wang, Mengmeng and Wang, Jingdong},
+  journal={arXiv preprint arXiv:2510.06139},
+  year={2025}
+}
 ```